 Short Term Mission & Exposure Travel

 In working with leaders of short-term exposure travel, the Forum for Intercultural Leadership and Learning draws from 100 years of international ministry experience, a diversity of resources, connections with denominational mission departments, and knowledge of the historical and global context of missions.

 These ecumenical seminars are for individuals contemplating international and local immersion, study, or work trip leadership, those who already have groups preparing to go, and seasoned trip leaders.
-They allow participants to reflect upon the practical and theological issues involved and to build their programs from beginning stages, to plan for all of the details of the actual mission exposure trip, and to focus on the essential aspects of post-trip.
-Group is limited to maximum of 20 participants.
-Contact your denomination office as some provide support to participants.
+They allow participants to reflect on the practical and theological issues involved in mission trips and to build their programs from beginning and orientation stages, to plan for the details of the mission exposure trip, and to focus on the essential aspects of the post-trip experience.
+The program is limited to maximum of 20 participants.
+You may wish to contact your denomination office to see if they provide support for participants.

 This program is offered at the request of denomination partners or in partnership with other organizations.
-Please contact the Forum for Intercultural Leadership and Learning to collaborate on or negotiate a program offering.
+Please contact us to collaborate on or negotiate a program offering.

 Sojourning: A Leaders Guide for Short Term Mission Travel

 This ecumenical resource brings to short term mission travel the principles of mission, wisdom of overseas partners, and best practices of FILL’s member denominations.
 This is an essential manual for leaders of international and local immersion, mission, study, or works trips.
 It provides information and reflection for each of the stages of mission travel: early discernment, first steps in organizing a trip, pre-trip activities with participants, the trip itself, and post-trip activities and process.
 Available in hard copy or electronic version.

 - 7 Standards of Excellence for Short Term Mission

 - Cost of Short Term Mission